-The US doesn’t want to pick a winner who will go on to slaughter their enemies; it’s found that strategy both too expensive and too likely to cause blowback.
-But since nobody is talking reconciliation, there are few forces the US can choose to support.
+America doesn’t want to pick a winner who will go on to slaughter their enemies; it’s found that strategy both too expensive and too likely to cause blowback.
+But since nobody is talking reconciliation, there are few forces the United States can choose to support.
 To wipe out one faction means to give power to the bloodlust of another: this is as true today as it was in August 2013 or the early stages of the rebellion in 2011-12.

-Moreover, Syria’s implosion suits the US from a strictly power-politics standpoint.
+Moreover, Syria’s implosion suits the United States from a strictly power-politics standpoint.
 Syria and Iran were the last two great anti-American bastions in the region; both are weaker today than they’ve been in decades.
-Iran is now expending precious power propping up the tattered remnants of the Assad regime while the US applies the lightest of touches to its air war against the Islamic State.
+Iran is now expending precious power propping up the tattered remnants of the Assad regime while America applies the lightest of touches to its air war against the Islamic State.

 Best of all, the Russians have now rushed into the war, putting both their credibility and their own forces in harm’s way.
 If Russia fails to achieve anything less than total victory, it will find itself hobbled by its commitment to Syria, to America’s benefit.